Billones142/Voicemeeter_Potato_Bypass/README.md

 The program will wait 2 minutes to voicemeeter to start

-in summary, in can (depending on what you enable):
+in summary, it can (depending on what you enable):
-  *change the time left variable to 0
+  * change the time left variable to 0
-  *change the function that changes the time left so that it always turns it to 0 *log to console what is doing or what it did
+  * change the function that changes the time left so that it always turns it to 0
+  * log to console what is doing or what it did
-  *log into a .txt file
+  * log into a .txt file
-  *close the registration window
+  * close the registration window
-  *close the main window
+  * close the main window
-  *close the drivers error window(in my case it appears, so i like this activated)
+  * close the drivers error window(in my case it appears, so i like this activated)